adamhammond22/Neurolab_Scripts/README.md

 ## Files:

-1-excelformat.py              | Main program to run.
+1 - excelformat.py - Main program to run.
 Usage is documented below.

-                              |
-2-createBehaviorDF.py         | Function to create the behavior dataframe.
+2 - createBehaviorDF.py -  Function to create the behavior dataframe.
 Converted to excel in main

-                              |
-3-createDecisionTimeDF.py     | Function to create the decision time dataframe.
+3 - createDecisionTimeDF.py - Function to create the decision time dataframe.
 Converted to excel in main

-                              |
-4-helperfunctions.py          | Holds all helper functions to format digs, determine dig correctness,
-                              | 	and highlight dataframe rows accordingly.
+4 - helperfunctions.py -  Holds all helper functions to format digs, determine dig correctness, and highlight dataframe rows accordingly.

-5-classes.py                  | Holds all objects or 'classes' which store simple counts for statistics,
-                              |		or current senses / behavior to pass to functions
+5 - classes.py - Holds all objects or 'classes' which store simple counts for statistics, or current senses / behavior to pass to functions

-6-requirements.txt            | Stores all python libraries for which this program is dependant on.
+6 - requirements.txt - Stores all python libraries for which this program is dependant on.

 ## First Time Installation: